SweetySeelam2/LLM_Recommendation_Amazon/README.md

 - 🔍 **Semantic Retrieval** via 384-dimensional review embeddings (SentenceTransformer)
 - 🧮 **Rating Prediction** using XGBoost Regressor (MAE = 0.72, R² = 0.44)
 - 📊 **Explainability** through SHAP summary plots
 - 🤖 **Human-Style Recommendations** using the lightweight Phi-2 LLM
+-    **Interactive Web App** Test, upload data, and view live insights on Streamlit

 The system is fast (≤ 2 seconds/query), CPU-compatible, and optimized for scalable enterprise use in domains like e-commerce, streaming, or fintech.